symfony/symfony-docs/guides/forms/overview.rst

 Symfony2 comes with a built-in form component.
 It deals with displaying, rendering and submitting HTML forms.

-While it is possible to process form submissions with Symfony2's ``Request`` class alone, the form component takes care of a number of common form-related tasks, such as:
+While it is possible to process form submissions with Symfony2's :class:`Symfony\\Component\\HttpFoundation\\Request` class alone, the form component takes care of a number of common form-related tasks, such as:

 1. Displaying an HTML form with automatically generated form fields
 2. Converting the submitted data to PHP data types
 3. Reading from and writing data into POPOs (plain old PHP objects)
 4. Validating submitted form data with Symfony2's ``Validator``
+5. Protecting form submissions against CSRF attacks

 Overview
 --------